 Cpvc stands for chlorinated polyvinyl chloride.
 It is a thermoplastic polymer.
 The chemical formulation of cpvc is C9H11Cl7.

-It is made by the process of chlorinating the polyvinyl chloride resin.
-The chlorination process helps in achieving more flexibility and more strength to withstand high temperatures.
+The process makes it of chlorinating the polyvinyl chloride resin.
+The chlorination process helps achieve more flexibility and strength to withstand high temperatures.

-The reaction is mostly initiated by the application of thermal or UV energy.
-In this process, chlorine gas gets decomposed into free radical chlorine and reacts with pvc in the post-production stage.
+The application of thermal or UV energy mostly initiates the reaction.
+In this process, chlorine gas decomposes into free radical chlorine and reacts with PVC in the post-production stage.

-This results in the replacement of hydrogen in pvc with chlorine to form cpvc.
+This results in replacing hydrogen in PVC with chlorine to form cpvc.

 Chlorinated polyvinyl chloride is a highly valuable material.
-It is a structurally rigid and solid plastic material, which is used in industrial media transport applications.
+It is a structurally rigid, solid plastic material used in industrial media transport applications.
 It has a maximum operating temperature of up to 100oC.

 It is lightweight and very easy to transport material.
 It can be bent, shaped, and welded in any shape and form.